loganmarchione/loganmarchione.com/content/posts/2022/10p2/index.md

     - you add a per-repository configuration file (called `renovate.json`)
     - Renovate needs to run on a schedule (e.g., on a cronjob)

-In my case, I'm running Gitea and Drone at home, so I'm going to self-host Renovate and run a Docker image as a Drone step.
+In my case, I'm running Gitea and Drone at home, so I'm going to self-host Renovate and run the Renovate Docker image as a Drone step.

 It's important to note that there are two configuration files, and it's recommended to keep as much configuration as possible in the per-repository files, so that end users have the most flexibility and transparency.
 - [global configuration](https://docs.renovatebot.com/self-hosted-configuration/) (called `config.js`)